-The forecast error is the difference between the estimated and actual price change of the index in a given year.
+The forecast error is the relative deviation of the forecast from the actual price in a given year.

 Based on the average forecasted year-end-value of 11,793, even in case of year-end-DAX-values of 10,079 and 14,208, repectively, the mean forecast error would be in the usual range of +/- 17%.
 These results are unsurprising, since the future is neither foreseeable nor predictable.
 It is safe to assume that financial analysts will never be able to forecast unexpected events such as economic crises, wars, natural disasters or technological advancements and discoveries.